Sign up to our Newsletter

 Doing this will help you get a feel of what to expect on the LSAT without the extra pressure.

-Once you feel comfortable with untimed practice tests, you should then move on to timed ones.
+Once you feel comfortable with untimed practice tests, you should move on to timed ones.
 They will give you a practical understanding of what taking the LSAT might actually feel like.
 Use timed practice tests to build up your endurance and get the hang of how you manage your time on the big day.

 In creating your study schedule, it’s important to consider your law school application timeline.
 Ideally, you should aim to take your LSAT between June and August to account for any potential retakes; law schools won’t be able to evaluate your application until your LSAT scores are available.

 Similarly, it is important to know test dates and registration deadlines.
-Though the exact dates change every year, there are opportunities to take your test between January to November of every calendar year.
+Though the exact dates change every year, there are opportunities to take your test between January and November of every calendar year.
 Just make sure that you give yourself enough time to study prior to registration.

 FAQs: How to Study for the LSAT

-Now that we’ve gone over some tips on how to study for your LSAT and things you might want to consider before scheduling your test, we’ll go over any questions you might still have in preparation for the LSAT.
+Now that we’ve gone over some tips on how to prepare for your LSAT and things you might want to consider before scheduling your test, we’ll go over any questions you might still have in preparation for the LSAT.

-1. How Long Does it Take to Prepare for the LSAT?
+1. How Long Does It Take to Prepare for the LSAT?

 As a general rule, you want to start your LSAT prep approximately four months before your test date.
 Depending on your level of comfort with each section, you might require more or less study time.